Best All-Inclusive Resorts with Water Parks for Families (2026)

 Are theme park hotels (Disney/Universal) cheaper than all-inclusive waterpark resorts?

 Usually no, once you factor in food.
-Disney value resort + park tickets + meals for a family of 4 typically runs $400-700/day.
-An all-inclusive waterpark resort in Mexico is $240-550/day with food included.
+Disney value resort + park tickets + meals for a family of 4 typically costs significantly more per day than an all-inclusive waterpark resort in Mexico with food included.
 The theme park advantage is the attractions themselves, not the cost — you go to Disney for Disney; you go to Atlantis or Beaches for the resort experience plus a great waterpark.

 Find your waterpark resort match